 (2) Nothing in this section permits a person other than the Commissioner to make an application under section 47.

-52. Transitional provision relating to existing codes of practice
+52. Transitional provisions for codes of practice prescribed before 1 Jan 2011

 (1) Regulations made under the Fair Trading Act 1987 section 84 prescribing a code of practice in accordance with section 43(1) of that Act and that were in force immediately before the commencement of this section continue in force after that commencement as if they were made under section 45, but nothing in section 45(2) and (3) applies in relation to those regulations.